jonathanhickford/lighthouse-analytics/README.md

 ###Generating R graphs from the csv files

- - Install R, I used RStudio (https://www.rstudio.com/)
+ - Install R
  - Make sure R is on the path if you want to automation the generation of reports
+ - Install Pandoc (http://pandoc.org/) or install RStudio (https://www.rstudio.com/)
+ - Make sure Pandoc is on the path if you want to automation the generation of reports.
+It's installed in the RStudio binaries folder, or where you installed it natively
  - Install the following R package libaries  (in RStudio it's under Tools->Install Packages...)
   - reshape2
   - ggplot2